Serializing Complex Types

 // register the custom serialization handler

-A deserialization handler is an event handler for events which are dispatched each time the GraphML parsing mechanism retrieves an XML element that is about to be deserialized.
-If the handler recognizes the XML element as XML it can handle (usually if both the element’s name and namespace are matching), it has to create an instance of the class it handles based on the XML element.
-The created object has to be set as result which automatically sets the event as handled, preventing any subsequent handler from being invoked.
+A deserialization handler is an event handler for events that are triggered each time the GraphML parsing mechanism retrieves an XML element that is about to be deserialized.
+If a handler recognizes the XML element as XML it can handle (typically if the element’s name and namespace match), it must create an instance of the class it handles based on the XML element.
+The created object must be set as the result, which automatically sets the event as handled and prevents any subsequent handler from being invoked.

 const text = element.textContent